-Marble Hill Nuclear Power Plant is a now-demolished, never-completed power generating facility in Marble Hill, Indiana.
-All work stopped in 1984 after $2.7 billion had been expended.
+Marble Hill Nuclear Power Plant was a never-completed nuclear power plant in Marble Hill, Indiana.

 In 1973, Public Service Indiana (PSI), now owned by Cinergy, proposed a nuclear power generating plant at Marble Hill.
 Located approximately 45 minutes north of Louisville, Kentucky, the $700 million power plant was projected to be the largest capital project in the state’s history.
 1 It would employ 250.
 7